bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Individual Components

 Occasionally you need to display just a single date component such as a year or a month.
-Rails provides a series of helpers for this, one for each component `select_year`, `select_month`, `select_day`, `select_hour`, `select_minute`, `select_second`.
+Quails provides a series of helpers for this, one for each component `select_year`, `select_month`, `select_day`, `select_hour`, `select_minute`, `select_second`.
 These helpers are fairly straightforward.
 By default they will generate an input field named after the time component (for example, "year" for `select_year`, "month" for `select_month` etc.) although this can be overridden with the `:field_name` option.
 The `:prefix` option works in the same way that it does for `select_date` and `select_time` and has the same default value.

 The first parameter specifies which value should be selected and can either be an instance of a `Date`, `Time` or `DateTime`, in which case the relevant component will be extracted, or a numerical value.
 For example: